Light Logo

 Because muscle is more metabolically expensive than fat, this formula adapts more directly to your individual body composition.

-To use it, we first need to calculate your lean body mass (LBM):
+To use it, we first need to calculate your lean body mass (LBM) in kilograms:

 Then we can apply the formula: